MerreM/imgur-ripper/README.md

 # imgur-ripper
 Rips albums form imgur, in python, with Requests &amp; Beautiful Soup.
-With a deal so you don't flood your network.
+With a delay so you don't flood your network.